 At the Board of Directors' meeting held on May 10, 2021 three Board Advisory Committees were set up, as follows:(i) Strategy and New Business Committee; (ii) Governance and Personnel Committee; and (iii) Sustainability and Risk Committee.
+At the Board of Directors' meeting held on August 9, 2021, the Board approved the setting up of the Related Party Committee.

-These Committees are made up of members of the Board itself, and are preferably coordinated by independent members, having as permanent members the Board Chair and the Issuer's CEO, all of them with a renewable term of office of one (1) year, holding their positions until the first meeting of the Board of Directors after the Annual General Stockholders' Meeting that elects the Board members, except in cases of removal or resignation.
-The current composition of the Committees may be found in item 12.7/8 of this Reference Form.
+These Committees are made up of members of the Board itself, having as permanent members the Issuer's Board Chairperson and CEO, except only for the Related Party Committee, which is exclusively composed of independent or external members, all of them with a renewable term of office of one (1) year, holding their positions until the first meeting of the Board of Directors after the Annual General Stockholders' Meeting that elects the Board members, except in cases of removal or resignation.
+The current composition of the Committees may be found in item 12.7/8 of his Reference Form.